celestiaorg/docs/nodes/arabica-devnet.md

 :::tip Bridge node runners
 Not all of the RPC endpoints do not guarantee the full block history.
-Find [an archive endpoint on the community dashboard](https://celestia-tools.brightlystake.com/) or run your own full consensus node with no pruning for your bridge node.
+Find [an archive endpoint on the community dashboard](https://celestia-tools.brightlystake.com/) or run your own consensus node with no pruning for your bridge node.
 :::